Tax Planning Before 31 March – Smart Moves

 Salaried Individuals: To optimize TDS, claim deductions, and avoid excess tax deduction by employers.

-Freelancers & Professionals: To manage irregular income, calculate advance tax, and reduce tax burden.
+Freelancers & Professionals: To manage irregular income, calculate advance tax, and reduce tax burdeBusiness Owners: To ensure compliance, claim business expenses, and plan tax-efficient profits.

 Investors: To manage capital gains, dividends, and tax-saving investments effectively.